Overview

 Education

-Registered practical nurse programs approved by the College of Nurses of Ontario, are offered at publicly-assisted colleges, as well as some Indigenous institutes in partnership with publicly-assisted colleges.
+Registered practical nurse programs approved by the College of Nurses of Ontario are offered:

 Admission generally requires: